SquareszLeaf/NanoKVM-USB/README.md

 - Toggle **Game Mode** from the keyboard menu (menu bar → keyboard icon → Game Mode switch).
 - When enabled, the frontend rewrites outbound keyboard reports so gaming combos such as `W + Space` or `W + Ctrl` keep movement keys held even with limited hardware rollover.
-- Game Mode defaults to **off**; enable it only when you need those improved combos.
+- Game Mode defaults to **off**; enable it only when you need those improved combos as it has not been fully tested.

 ## Versions